 If the property’s condition is different when you take possession of your property, talk to your Realtor and/or your lawyer as to whether the seller has breached Clause 8 of the contract.

 Buyers may impose a specific obligation on the seller, for example, to make repairs or to clean the property prior to the closing.
 Examples could include shampooing carpets, power washing the driveway, removing garbage and unwanted items, cutting lawns, and repairing fences.

 Sellers (and buyers) are obligated to keep their contractual commitments.
 If a contractual commitment has been breached, consider talking to your Realtor and/or your lawyer as to your options.

 Your Realtor and his/her brokerage may be able to help resolve this complaint by contacting the other party’s Realtor or brokerage to ask for assistance or to communicate your concerns.

 Note: Your Realtor cannot force the other party to do what they said they would do in the contract.
 For this, you need the assistance of a lawyer or the Courts.

 Subject to clauses

-Buyers may make “subject to” offers for example; subject to the buyer being able to obtain financing; subject to an inspection of the property and/or subject to legal advice.
+Buyers may wish to make “subject to” offers for example; subject to the buyer being able to obtain financing; subject to an inspection of the property and/or subject to legal advice.
 Sellers can accept an offer subject to the seller being able to find another suitable property within a specified period of time or subject to legal or financial advice.
 The parties must act in good faith and are expected to make reasonable efforts to satisfy and remove subject clauses from the agreement.

 Note: A subject clause is not necessarily an “escape clause.”
-If the other contracting party does not believe you have made an effort to satisfy the subject clause they may consider that you have breached your contractual obligations.
+If the other contracting party does not believe you have made an effort to satisfy the subject clause he/she may consider that you have breached your contractual obligations.